AsumVictor/endiAPI/docs/KAFKA_CHECKLIST.md

 ## Step 7: Test Sending a Message

-In code, test sending a transcription request:
+In your code, test sending a transcription request:

 ```typescript
 import { kafkaProducer } from './services/kafka-producer';